swlkr/ryde/README.md

 # ryde

-ryde is a single person, single file web development dsl for rust
+ryde is a single person, single file web development library for rust

 # Install